openshift/aws-account-shredder/README.md

 First make sure you have the following environment variables defined:
 ```
-AWS_ACCESS_KEY_ID           # Access Key for the aws account that should be shredded
+AWS_ACCESS_KEY_ID           # IAM account that has permission to shred the accounts
-AWS_SECRET_ACCESS_KEY       # Secret Key for the aws account that should be shredded
+AWS_SECRET_ACCESS_KEY       # Secret key for the IAM account above
 AWS_ACCOUNTS_TO_SHRED_FILE  # AWS account IDs that should be shredded, 1 id per line
 ```